-Architecture is a diverse and expansive field that offers a wide variety of job opportunities.
+Architecture is a diverse and expansive field that offers an array of job opportunities.
 Whether you’re looking for a position as a lead designer, a project manager, or a technical specialist, there is something out there for everyone.
 To help you find the right fit, we’ve put together a guide to the most common architectural positions and career fields available.

-Project managers are the backbone of the architectural team.
-They are responsible for overseeing all aspects of the project, from budgeting to scheduling to quality control.
+Project managers serve as the backbone of the architectural team.
+They are responsible for overseeing all aspects of the project, including budgeting, scheduling, and quality control.
 Project managers need to be organized, have excellent communication skills, and have a knack for problem-solving.

 Technical specialists are tech-savvy members of the architectural team.
 They are responsible for using 3D modeling software to create detailed drawings and renderings of the project.
 They also assist in the development of design concepts and provide technical advice to the team.
 A technical specialist needs to be comfortable with technology and have an eye for detail.

 Architectural historians are responsible for researching the history of a particular building or site.
 They conduct research, identify relevant materials, and write reports on the structure’s history and its place in the larger historical context.
-An architectural historian needs to have an understanding of architectural history and theory, as well as research and writing skills.
+To excel in this field, one must have a solid understanding of architectural history and theory, as well as research and writing skills.